West Indies: Terminology

 The current composition of the Indies is as follows:

-In 1492, Christopher Columbus and his Spanish fleet left Spain seeking a western sea passage to the Eastern world, hoping to profit from the lucrative spice trade emanating from Hindustan, Indochina, and Insulindia, the regions currently found within the Indian Subcontinent and Southeast Asia, which were first simply referred to by Spanish and Portuguese explorers as the Indias (Indies).
+In 1492, Christopher Columbus left Spain seeking a western sea passage to the Eastern world, hoping to profit from the lucrative spice trade emanating from Hindustan, Indochina, and Insulindia, the regions currently found within the Indian Subcontinent and Southeast Asia, which were first simply referred to by Spanish and Portuguese explorers as the Indias (Indies).

-Thinking he had landed on the easternmost part of the Indies in the Eastern world when he came upon the New World, specifically in Champa in what is now southern Vietnam (see Dragon's Tail (peninsula)), Columbus used the term Indias to refer to the Americas, calling its native people Indios (Indians).
+Thinking he had landed on the easternmost part of the Indies in the Eastern world when he came upon the New World, specifically in Champa in what is now southern Vietnam, Columbus used the term Indias to refer to the Americas, calling its native people Indios (Indians).
 To avoid confusion between the known Indies of the Eastern Hemisphere and the newly discovered Indies of the Western Hemisphere, the Spanish named the territories in the East Indias Orientales (East Indies) and the territories in the West Indias Occidentales (West Indies).
 Originally, the term West Indies applied to all of the Americas.

-The Indies from both regions were further distinguished depending on the European world power to which they belong.
+The Indies from both regions were further distinguished depending on the European world power to which they belonged.
 In the East Indies, there were the Spanish East Indies and the Dutch East Indies.
 In the West Indies, the Spanish West Indies, the Dutch West Indies, the French West Indies, the British West Indies, and the Danish West Indies.

 The term was used to name the Spanish Council of the Indies, the British East India Company, the Dutch East India and West India companies, the French East India Company, and the Danish East India Company.

+"West Indies" or "West India" was a part of the names of several companies of the 17th and 18th centuries, including the Danish West India Company, the Dutch West India Company, the French West India Company, and the Swedish West India Company.
+West Indian is the official term used by the U.S. government to refer to people of the West Indies.
+The term survives today mainly through the West Indies cricket team, representing all of the nations in the West Indian islands.